EvitanRelta/mrt-meeting/specifications/mrt_json_format.md

 ## `mapPositions.json`

 X, Y position of each stations on the displayed map.
 Used for visually positioning the nodes on the map.
+X and Y are integers ranging from 0 to 100.

 ```json
 {